 Most consumer loves to choose from multiple options.

-Now, you are probably wondering how to create these options for your site visitors.
+You are probably wondering how to create these options for your site visitors.

 The good thing is that the WooCommerce platform makes this possible using the WooCommerce variable product feature.